sonnguyen478/MLiFC_invoice_classifier/README.md

  * different example: two models predict the IBAN to be: NL12 AB#D 3456 7890 12 and NL12 #BCD 3456 7890 12 respectively.
 Both are mutated by noise, but the correct IBAN can be extracted by a model that learns to separate the signal from the noise.
 Call it error correction, if you like....

 ## Data formats
-Generated invoice examples look like the character based output from an OCR algorithm.
+Generated invoice examples look like the character based output from an OCR algorithm or PDF text extraction algorithm.
 ```
 f-torec%
 Aan: